Wither (film): Response

 The film was met with very polarised reviews.
-Aftonbladet gave the film a 1-star score, while Expressen's Ronny Svensson praised the film's atmosphere and musical score, urging viewers to not see it alone and gave the film a 4/5 score.
+Aftonbladet gave the film a 1-star score, while Expressens Ronny Svensson praised the film's atmosphere and musical score, urging viewers to not see it alone and gave the film a 4/5 score.
 Some Swedish newspapers criticised the film for not having irony, which the critics of Nordic Fantasy, while remaining critical to the film, thought that complaint was absurd.

 Fangoria gave the film a 2/5 score and the reviewer stated that it felt rather uncomfortable that most of the victims were females and they were all brutalised by men as undead.
 The Horror Movie Massacre and Grolsch Filmworks both gave the film a 3/5 score.
 Twitch Film gave a favourable review but felt the ending was weak.
 An extremely favourable review came from Cinemasplotation, who called the film "the film that Evil Dead 2013 should have been" and stated that the film was "Gruesome, grim, well-written, directed and acted".
 Horror Talk gave the film 4 stars out of 5.
 FEARnet's reviewer thought the film was decent but was very critical to the lack of originality.
 Cookie N Screen's reviewer also commented that the film met her expectations for an Evil Dead remake, unlike the actual remake.
 The reviewer felt parts were tedious and over the top but ended up enjoying the film as whole.